jamesqquick/jamesqquick-site/src/content/blog/supercharge-your-git-workflow-with-the-gitlens-vs-code-extension.md

 slug: supercharge-your-git-workflow-with-the-gitlens-vs-code-extension
 coverImage: /images/posts/supercharge-your-git-workflow-with-the-gitlens-vs-code-extension/cover.png
 pubDate: 2020-09-01
 description: Want to supercharge your Git workflow inside of Visual Studio Code?
 Well, you need to check out the GitLens extension.
 It's jam-packed with amazing features for improving your Git workflow right inside of VS Code.
 youTubeVideoId: C6wMNoe78oc
 tags:
-  - vs code
+  - vscode
 ---

 The other day, I saw a list of GUI tools for working with Git, and I thought, what about VS Code?